-FLEX program or A-SMYLE, which is what it used to be called, is a program in which high school students win a scholarship to become exchange students in the US.
-During that year, they live in an American host family and go to a local high school.
-FLEX is a program for Serbia, Montenegro and quite a few more countries in Europe and Asia.
-There is a similar program called YES which has participants from a bunch of other countries including Kosovo, Bosnia and Herzegovina and Macedonia.
+FLEX (formerly named A-SMYLE) is a program that helps high school students become exchange students in the US via a scholarship funded by the US Department of State.
+During their exchange, students live with an American host family and go to a local high school.
+FLEX covers Serbia, Montenegro, and many other countries in Europe and Asia.
+There is a similar program called YES that covers a bunch of other countries including Bosnia and Herzegovina and Macedonia.

-One thing that makes FLEX (and YES) unique is the financial support all participants get.
+One thing that makes FLEX (and YES) program unique is the financial support all participants get.
 The finalists that are chosen receive scholarships from the American government.
-This means that almost all expenses are covered including the plane ticket, visa, finding a host family and school you’ll attend and even a monthly stipend.
+Almost all expenses are covered including the plane ticket, visa, finding a host family and school, and even a monthly stipend.

 How it all started?

-I’d heard about FLEX back when I was in elementary school when someone from the town I live in received the scholarship.
+I heard about FLEX back when I was in 7th grade when a kid from my hometown had received the scholarship.
 That’s when I decided I would apply for the program as soon as I got the chance.
-When I was a freshman in high school I went to the first round of testing.
-I passed the first on, but not the second one (out of four).
+When I was a freshman in high school I applied.
+I passed the first round of testing, but not the second one (out of four).

 Next year I decided to try again.
-I ended up passing all the rounds of testings and found out that I will become an exchange student.
-The point is that you should always TRY even if you think you have no chance to succeed.
+This time I passed and found out that I would become an exchange student.

 I was placed in Rochester, a city on the shore of Lake Ontario in the state of New York.
-With the population of around 210 000 it’s the third most populous city in New York state.
-With a lot of events and a few festivals going on (Lilac Festival, Jazz Festival, Fringe Festival… ) it’s a super interesting place to live in.
-Another interesting detail about the year I was living in Rochester is the windy snowy freezing weather in the winter that I could not get used to.
-This was definitely not my favorite thing about Rochester, but it made me super excited for every sunny and warm day when spring came.
+With a population of around 210k it’s the third most populous city in New York state.
+With a lot of events and a few festivals going on (Lilac Festival, Jazz Festival, Fringe Festival… ) it’s an interesting place to live in.
+While I was living in Rochester, the winter was cold and windy, and we had a LOT of snow.
+I wasn’t a fan of upstate New York winter, but I loved spring and fall in Rochester.

-When it comes to extracurricular activities I was on the volleyball team, which was a great way to make friends at the beginning of the school year.
-I was also in a choir, in my schools Dance Concert and I helped out with costumes for a school play.
+I was on the volleyball team.
+Looking back it was the best way to make friends at the beginning of the school year.
+I sang in the choir and danced in my school’s Dance Concert.
+I also helped out with costumes for a school play.

-My favorite trip and favorite city is New York City.
-Experiencing it was like living in a movie.
-In a few days I saw so many parts of the city that I had always dreamed to visit including the Statue of Liberty, Times Square, Central Park, Empire State Building, a show on Broadway, etc.
+New York City was my favorite trip.
+Experiencing NYC as a 17-year-old girl was like living in a movie.
+I visited places I had always dreamed of visiting.
+The Statue of Liberty, Times Square, Central Park, Empire State Building, a show on Broadway, and more.

-As an exchange student I could apply to participate in some workshops all over the country.
-So I did and I was chosen to be a participant at a workshop in Washington, DC and Baltimore, Maryland.
-What’s awesome about these workshops is that if you are chosen to be a participants all costs are covered, which means you get to attend the workshop, visit a new city and meet people from all around the world for free.
+As a FLEX exchange student I could apply to participate in workshops all over the country.
+I was selected to be a participant at a workshop in Washington, DC and one in Baltimore, Maryland.
+What’s amazing about these workshops is that all costs are covered.
+You get to attend the workshop, visit a new city and meet people from all around the world for free.